 Kennedy DNA results

-As of May 2013, 95 DNA kits have been returned.
-When the lab has extracted the DNA, full analysis and information about matches will be supplied to the participant.
-I then encourage people to share their results in open databases (some, of course, exercise their right to keep their results private).
+A total of 110 DNA kits have now been returned.
 So far, several different groups have emerged although all are in an old large grouping associated with the Atlantic facade of Europe.
 This proves that both Irish and Scottish Kennedys are indigenous (at least in the era of surnames) to their traditional homelands.
-The Irish Kennedys match well with other names from the O'Brien group of families as would be expected and thus confirm the Kennedy history from the Irish annals that places them in the family of Brian Boru.
+The Irish Kennedys match well with other names from the O'Brien group of families as would be expected and thus confirm the Kennedy history from the Irish genealogies and annals that places them in the family of Brian Boru.
 The Scottish Kennedys are demonstrably separate from the Irish, thus disproving certain old histories claiming that they came from Ireland.
 The big remaining puzzle is the relation between the lowland and highland Scottish Kennedys.
 Here the evidence is hard to interpret because of the mix of lines in the highlands, one major line of which is border-line related to the main lowland branch.
 It is to be hoped that with a few more highland and Aberdeenshire/Caithness Kennedy men doing the test, this picture should be clarified.
 Another group I am keen to explore further are Kennedys from the Irish 'midlands', by which I mean the areas between the separate genetic groups in Munster and Ulster.
 Anyone between Galway in the west and Leinster (excluding Dublin) in the east is of interest.
 Dublin Kennedys would need to provide proof of their rural origins elsewhere in the country.
-As of May 2013 a number of new technologies and research initiatives have emerged onto the scene which will further aid us in ironing out the fine details - if you are interested in hearing the latest drop me a line.
+A number of new technologies and research initiatives have emerged onto the scene which will further aid us in ironing out the fine details - if you are interested in hearing the latest drop me a line.

 For further information please contact the project.